-Last year’s legislative session included a law that requires school districts to provide rationale when choosing specific cooperative contracts.
+Last year’s legislative session included a law that requires school districts to provide rationale when choosing specific cooperative purchases.
 Based on that statute, the procurement rules require a written determination to include that rationale.

 Districts are now required to provide a rationale when selecting vendors on a cooperative contract.
 This will be an additional step in your due diligence process.
 The rationale must be in writing.
 Your documentation should state the thought process for selection of the vendor in two or three sentences at a bare minimum.
 A checklist of possible items could also be helpful.

 Documenting three quotes from a cooperative or multiple cooperatives in the form of a written determination and justifying the selection based upon the quotes obtained would certainly comply with the new rule.
 However, there is no specific requirement to obtain quotes from cooperatives and should only be considered as a best practice recommendation.
 The most important thing is to provide a written justification on just how your district chose the particular cooperative vendor contract.
-The justification should be titled, “Written Determination for Cooperative Purchase” and need only be a few sentences providing the rationale for choosing a particular cooperative contract.
+The justification should be titled, “Written Determination for Cooperative Purchase” and need only be a few sentences providing the rationale for choosing particular cooperative purchases.

 Bill Munch serves on a Cooperative Purchasing Committee with the Arizona Capitol Chapter of National Institute of Governmental Purchasing (NIGP) that AASBO’s own Gary Barkman chairs.
 They have been working on best practices and justifications for cooperative purchases for years.
 Their work is very reflective of the new rationale determination requirements.
 Their best practices documents have been developed with the input of procurement professionals across state, county, municipalities, and school districts in Maricopa County.
 The best practices the committee developed will help school districts with ideas for compliance and give other public entities tools to make the best decisions related to cooperative purchasing.